Finding relief from cervical neuralgia

 - Pain associated with rotating or twisting the head

 - Tightness or stiffness in the neck, shoulders or upper back

 - Tenderness when the area is touched

-Conservative treatment methods, such as pain medication, exercise, or epidural injections generally are effective at managing symptoms associated with cervical nerve compression.
-However, surgery may become an option if chronic symptoms persist after several weeks of conservative therapy.
-If your physician suggests that you explore your surgical options, contact Laser Spine Institute to learn how a minimally invasive, outpatient procedure may be able to help you?finally free yourself from?back and neck pain.
+Conservative treatment methods, such as pain medication, exercise or spinal injections are often effective at managing symptoms associated with cervical nerve compression.
+However, surgery may become an option if chronic symptoms persist after a full course of conservative therapy.
+If your doctor suggests that you explore surgical options, contact Laser Spine Institute to learn how our minimally invasive outpatient procedures may be able to help you.